Blockchain-Technology-Lab/consensus-decentralization/README.md

 ```

 In this file:
-- `coinbase_address_links` refers to pools with shared coinbase addresses (i.e., two blocks created by the pools with common coinbase addresses)
+- `coinbase_address_links` refers to pools with shared coinbase addresses:
+-- in projects other than Cardano, such links appear when an address appears in two blocks that are attributed to different pools
+-- in Cardano, such links exist when two pools share the same metadata
-- `<pool tag>` is the tag that a pool inserts in a block's coinbase parameter (to claim a block as being mined by the pool)
+- `<pool tag>` is the tag that a pool inserts in a block's coinbase parameter, in order to claim a block as being mined by the pool
+-- in projects that do not rely on the coinbase parameter (e.g., Cardano, Tezos) the tag is just the name of the pool

 #### Pool ownership

-The file `helpers/legal_links.json` defines legal links between pools and companies, based on off-chain information.
+The file `helpers/legal_links.json` defines legal links between pools and companies, based on off-chain information (e.g., when a company is the major stakeholder in a pool).

 ### Analyzer